-1.4.1 Population of SCs according to the Census 2001 was 16.67 crores which constituted 16.2% of the total population.
-About 80% of the SC population is in rural areas.
+- 1.4.1 Population of SCs according to the Census 2011 is 20.14 crores which constitutes 16.6% of the total population.
+About 76% of the SC population is in rural areas.
 The highest proportion of SC population is in Punjab.
-Four States -Punjab (28.9%), Himachal Pradesh (24.7%), West Bengal (23%) and Uttar Pradesh (21.2%) - have more than 20% population belonging to SCs.
-Annexure II gives, in descending order, State/UT-wise percentage of SC popul.

-1.4.2 According to Census, 2001, Cooch Bihar in West Bengal is the only District in the country with >50% SC population.
-Two more Districts, namely Sonbhadra in Uttar Pradesh, and Nawanshahar in Punjab, have >40% SC population.
-No. of Blocks in the country with >40% SC population is 135, out of which 34 have >50% SC population.
-In 71,419 villages SCs constitute >40% of the total population, which includes 44,080 villages with >50% SC population.
-The State/UT-wise break up of Districts, Blocks and Villages with >50% and >40% SC population, with States arranged in descending order in terms of no. of villages with over 40% SC population, is at Annexure III.

-1.4.3 The Govt. has taken a no. of initiatives for development of SCs, which have yielded positive outcomes, and have also resulted in narrowing the gap between the Scheduled Castes and rest of the population.
+Five States -Punjab (31.9%), Himachal Pradesh (25.2%), West Bengal (23.5%), Uttar Pradesh (20.7%) and Haryana (20.2%) have more than 20% population belonging to SCs.
+Annexure II gives, in descending order, State/UT-wise percentage of SC population. - 1.4.2 According to Census, 2011, Cooch Bihar in West Bengal is the only District in the country with >50% SC population.
+Three more Districts, in Punjab, have >40% SC population.
+In 75,941 villages SCs constitute >40% of the total population, which includes 46,844 villages with >50% SC population.
+The State/UT-wise break up of Districts and Villages with>50% and >40% SC population, with States arranged in descending order in terms of no. of villages with over 40% SC population, is at Annexure III. - 1.4.3 The Govt. has taken a no. of initiatives for development of SCs, which have yielded positive outcomes, and have also resulted in narrowing the gap between the Scheduled Castes and rest of the population.
 However, the objective of bringing SCs at par with the general population is still far from being achieved.
-The gap between SCs and the total population, measured in terms of indicators of socio-economic and educational development as well as in access to basic amenities, is summarized in a statement at Annexure IV.
+The gap between

+SCs and the total population, measured in terms of indicators of socio-economic and educational development as well as in access to basic amenities, is summarized in a statement at Annexure IV.